In the next 6 years, 4 billion “New Minds” are about to be connected to the World Wide Web, at Gigabit connection speeds, at near zero-cost.

 With 1 to 10 Gbps connection speeds, 5G is at the core of tomorrow’s trillion-sensor economy.

-Powering autonomous vehicles, smart factories (IIoT), remotely controlled drones, VR and AR, in-home IoT, and the world’s first smart cities, 5G is about to allow every person on the planet to tap into data from billions of sensors around the globe.
+Powering autonomous vehicles, smart factories (IIoT), remotely controlled drones, Augmented Reality and Virtual Reality, in-home IoT, and the world’s first smart cities, 5G is about to allow every person on the planet to tap into data from billions of sensors around the globe.

 It’s the promise of on-demand knowledge for anyone, anywhere, anytime.